Nilmar

 Nilmar Honorato da Silva (born 14 July 1984), commonly known as Nilmar, is a Brazilian former professional footballer who played as a striker.
+Recognized for his exceptional pace, agility, and technical dribbling skills, he was a forward whose career was frequently interrupted by recurring knee injuries.

-He won club and personal honours with Internacional and Corinthians in Brazil, and also played in France for Lyon and in Spain for Villarreal.
-He also had several short spells in the Middle East towards the end of his career.
+Nilmar began his career at Internacional, where he became a regular goalscorer and won several honours, including the Copa Sudamericana.
+His club career spanned multiple countries; he won the Campeonato Brasileiro Série A with Corinthians, claimed the Ligue 1 title during a stint with French side Lyon, and enjoyed a successful spell in Spain's La Liga with Villarreal.
+In his later years, he had several short spells in the Middle East before officially retiring.

-Nilmar made his international debut for Brazil in 2003 and scored 9 goals in 24 appearances.
-He was part of their squad that won the 2009 FIFA Confederations Cup and represented his nation at the 2010 FIFA World Cup.
+At international level, Nilmar earned 24 caps and scored 9 goals for the Brazil national football team following his debut in 2003.
+He was a member of the squad that won the 2009 FIFA Confederations Cup and represented his country at the 2010 FIFA World Cup.

 Club career

 Internacional

 After coming through the youth ranks of Internacional, Nilmar was promoted to the first team in 2002 and appeared regularly.

 Lyon

 Nilmar was signed by Lyon in the summer of 2004, initially as cover for fellow Brazilian forward Giovane Élber.
 He signed with a clause in his contract that stated that he could be loaned back to Internacional once Élber was fit.

 Nilmar made an impressive start during his stint at Lyon, scoring two debut goals as a substitute against Rennes.
 He did not score any more goals in the Ligue 1 that season.